 4. Rehab During Employment: Know Your Rights

-The Americans with Disabilities Act (ADA) protects people with addiction history from discrimination.
+The Americans with Disabilities Act (ADA) protects people with an addiction history from discrimination.
 If you think coworkers are discriminating against you because of your addiction or rehab history, first reach out to your company’s HR department to see if the conflict can be resolved directly.
 If not, file a complaint or talk to an ADA specialist.

 Additionally, the Family Medical Leave Act (FMLA) protects employee time off when taken for ongoing or residential drug treatment.
 Your employer cannot terminate or alter your employment because of these absences.
 However, FMLA does not protect time off due to substance abuse.
 Read up on the benefits and limitations of both the ADA and FMLA so you know what applies to your unique situation.

-5. Additional Resources for Employment After Rehab
+5. Find Support for Employment After Rehab

 - Equal Employment Opportunity Commission: Find a local field office.